 While traditional biotechnology focuses on material inventory, cell therapy products must account for the entirety of a patient’s journey in order to develop a robust supply strategy.

 Autologous (patient-derived) therapies represent unique challenges to processing.
 One-patient, single-batch is a radical change from the scale our industry is accustomed to.
 At this level the filling is more analogous to limited Phase 1 clinical trial materials or even preclinical applications.
 The logistics and required compliance of manufacturing these personalized therapies is drastically different and presents a combinatorial explosive problem.
 One aspect of this process where traditional methods fall apart is filling of these therapies.

 Expansions and renovations to existing biological facilities, and construction of new facilities, provide a unique opportunity to rethink basic design strategies and use new technologies to build a better facility that will improve compliance.
-This article is the third in a six-part series on how single-use systems are changing the modern biotechnology facility and process design paradigm.
+This article is the sixth in a six-part series on how single-use systems (SUS) are changing the modern biotechnology facility design and construction paradigm.

 Cell therapies have the potential to revolutionize the biopharmaceutical world, but today’s processes, logistics, and delivery make for a challenging entry into the sector’s growth curve.
 As the industry evolves, we have to answer (at least) three important questions when bringing these exciting new therapies to market.